hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808795v1-a-dual-axis-taxonomy-of-knowledge-editing-for-llms-from-mechanisms-t.md

 ---
 layout: default
-title: A Dual-Axis Taxonomy of Knowledge Editing for LLMs: From Mechanisms to Functions
+title: "A Dual-Axis Taxonomy of Knowledge Editing for LLMs: From Mechanisms to Functions"
 ---

 # A Dual-Axis Taxonomy of Knowledge Editing for LLMs: From Mechanisms to Functions